Northeast Zone

 Columbia Basin Wildlife Areas

 The Irrigon Wildlife Area has riparian and wetland habitat and hosts a number of bird species associated with each habitat.
 One can see a number of waterfowl and wading bird species in the pothole pond areas.
-Currently, ducks and geese are pairing off and it won't be long before we see the first goslings for the season.
-Painted turtles are also common in the pond areas, and when the weather warms up, a stealthy person can spot turtles sunning on the banks and floating debris.
 White pelicans are commonly found along the Columbia River as well.
 Numbers of geese and ducks are growing along the Columbia River and will be commonly trading back and forth along the river.

 Bridge Cr Wildlife Area

-Reopened April 15.
-Bridge Creek is a great place to view elk.
-Bighorn sheep can also be seen on the south end along the breaks of the North Fork John Day River.
+Closed until April 15.
+Elk, Mule Deer and Bighorn Sheep can be spotted by glassing the slopes of the wildlife area from HWY 395 and along the North Fork John Day River.
+Keep in mind that the wildlife area is closed to all entry.
 Bridge Creek is winter range for elk and mule deer, and the majority of deer and elk wintering there will eventually migrate uphill as snow continues to melt.

 Wallowa County